 Buy it: Manduka.com; Price: $129

-3. Best Budget-Friedly: BalanceFrom GoYoga All-Purpose 1/2-Inch Extra Thick Mat
+3. Best Budget-Friendly: BalanceFrom GoYoga All-Purpose 1/2-Inch Extra Thick Mat

 Despite its heavy-duty thickness, this BalanceFrom mat is extremely lightweight and even comes with a strap.
 It's also moisture-resistant and can be cleaned with soap and water.
-And at a super affordable price point, you can't go wrong with it.
+And at a super-affordable price point, you can't go wrong.

 McPhillips recommends this mat for beginner yogis or someone who's looking for a basic stretching mat.
-Pro tip: You can layer a thin polyurethane mat on top of this one to give yourself a little more grip.
+Pro tip: You can layer a thin polyurethane mat or yoga towel on top to give yourself a little more grip.

 4. Best for Sustainability: Jade Harmony Professional Yoga Mat